Vaping in Kansas schools could cost school districts money

-The Board of Education is advising schools to crack down on tobacco and e-cigarettes for anyone on campus, from students to faculty to visitors.
+The Kansas Board of Education is advising schools to crack down on tobacco and e-cigarettes for anyone on campus from students to faculty to visitors.

 The state is now considering how best to punish smokers on campus.
 They are also hoping to change the age from 18 to 21 to purchase tobacco related products.
 Though the health risks of vaping are relatively new, the policy to stop the smoke is not.